ighori/monique/docs/reference.rst

    .. attribute:: tile_options.tile_title

       A tile title.
 The library uses it for :ref:`guide_tpcreator`.
+The postfix of the title can contain tag names in the format described for :data:`~tile_data.generated_tile_title_postfix` - it will be stripped when necessary (e.g. when auto-creating a new tile).